Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 8 - Save current state of directory: Script writes the result of ls -la into file.

 Task 9 - Duplicate last line: Script duplicates last line of a file.

+Task 10 - No more javascript: Script deletes all javascript files in the current directory and subdirectories.